MewCP LogoAStheTech

 {

-Returns all orders in a specific e-commerce store with optional filtering by customer or campaign.
+Get information about all orders in a specific e-commerce store

 Inputs: